 If you think National Parks are remote and hard to get to, think again!
 Bukhansan is practically in Seoul itself, easily reachable by subway and bus.
 It even has a Guinness World Record for highest number of visitors per square foot.
 There is plenty to see too.
 From numerous Bukhansanseong Fortress gates that are dotted around the park to the Golden Buddha at the Guknyeongsa Temple, there is no shortage of sights.
 And then there is the hiking of course.
 Most people summit the Baegundae Peak which offers amazing views of Seoul but there are other, less trodden paths which take you to other peaks in the park.
 Views are equally sublime.

-Seoraksan National Park
+Daecheongbong Peak hike, Seoraksan National Park

 Sobaeksan National Park/Danyang

 Add the incredible Guinsa temple and otherworldly Gosu Cave nearby – all accessible from the town of Danyang where most visitors base themselves – and you have a perfect mix for an adventurous couple of days.
 Paragliding is another popular activity for visitors and you can often spot them circling over the town.

 Gyeongju National Park

-While the city of Gyeongju itself has plenty to keep visitors busy, it’s the surrounding National Park that has some of the most interesting sights in the area.
+While the city of Gyeongju itself has plenty to keep visitors busy, it’s the national park which surrounds the city that has some of the most interesting sights in the area.
 Bulguk-sa Temple, a 30 minute bus ride away, is a UNESCO World Heritage Site and is worth exploring.
+It’s home to a number of Korean National Treasures and is an important part of the country’s history.
 It’s then possible to hike to Seokguram Grotto (another UNESCO site) via a 2.2 km trail.

 Korea’s second city has plenty to offer – from its sandy beaches to bustling markets and temples.
 It also has plenty of mountains on its doorstep with great hiking opportunities.
-Beomeosa Temple, north of the city, is well worth a visit but instead of heading back to the beach, head up sacred Mt.
+Beomeosa Temple, north of the city, is well worth a visit but instead of heading back to the beach after your visit, head up sacred Mt.
 Geumjeongsan.
 Hike to the 801 metre summit of Godangbong or walk along remains of ancient fortress walls.
 There are great views from the top and numerous trails around the mountain.
-Alternatively, head to Taejongdae park for strolls through pine forests and along rocky cliffs.
-There are great views of the ocean and, on a clear day, even Japanese islands.
+The mountain is very important to Koreans and you can read about its significance on handy information boards as you hike.